SFWLtd/angular-dojo/README.md

 * Install [vscode](https://code.visualstudio.com/), and this [auto import extension](https://marketplace.visualstudio.com/items?itemName=steoates.autoimport)

 ## Project set-up
-Follow these steps (taken directly from the [angular-cli](https://github.com/angular/angular-cli/) page) to create a blank project, and run it locally.
+Follow these steps to create a blank project, and run it locally.
 Keep it running for the rest of this dojo:

+* Open a new git bash window (or cmd if you prefer)
+* Change directory to where you'd like to create your new project folder
 * `ng new angular-dojo-frontend`
 * `cd angular-dojo-frontend`
+* `code .` (or open your favourite text editor and browse to your new project)
 * `ng serve`

-You should now be able to browse to your shiny new Angular site, using the port shown in your command window.
+You should now be able to browse to your shiny new Angular site, using the port shown in your command window. (i.e. http://localhost:4200)

 ### Styling
 For this dojo, we'll use [Semantic UI](https://semantic-ui.com/) as our CSS framework.
 First we need to install Semantic UI, and build the CSS and JS:

+* Open another git bash window (or cmd if you prefer).
+We'll use two windows, so you can leave your other one serving your app.
-* `npm install semantic-ui jquery --save` (Note: due to a quirk in the semantic setup, you'll need to run this in cmd rather than git bash.
+* `npm install semantic-ui jquery --save` (Note: due to a quirk in the semantic setup, you may need to run this in cmd rather than git bash.
 Install using all the defaults)
 * `cd semantic`
 * `gulp build`